unverbuggt/mkdocs-encryptcontent-plugin/README.md

  * **clear** : Search index is not encrypted.
 Search is possible even on protected pages.
  * **dynamically** : Search index is encrypted on build.
 Search is possible once the pages have been decrypted.
  * **encrypted** : Search index of encrypted pages is removed on build.
-Search is not possible on all encrypted pages.
+Search is not possible on encrypted pages.

 You can set `search_index: '<mode_name>'` in your `mkdocs.yml` to change the search index encryption mode.
 Possible values are `clear`, `dynamically`, `encrypted`.
 The default mode is "**encrypted**".